Washington Whistleblower Attorney – Types of Qui Tam Fraud

 Fraud against the U.S. government often occurs in connection with the following:

-- Falsifying documentation that results in Medicare overbilling and fraud, performing additional, unnecessary medical procedures in order to receive greater reimbursement from Medicare, or even the use of billing rates attributed to doctor care even though care was not administered by a doctor, but simply a nurse or other, lesser medical professional
+- Healthcare Fraud (e.g., Medicaid and Medicare Fraud) such as falsifying documentation that results in Medicare overbilling, performing additional, unnecessary medical procedures in order to receive greater reimbursement from Medicare, or even the use of billing rates attributed to doctor care even though care was not administered by a doctor, but simply a nurse or other, lesser medical professional

-- Accepting educational grants under false pretense, or providing the government with false/inaccurate records in order to display better results than actually existed after a given process
+- Student Loan and Education Fraud, which can consist of accepting educational grants under false pretense, or providing the government with false/inaccurate records in order to display better results than actually existed after a given process

-- Entering into a contract with a government agency, such as the military, with no intention of fulfilling the contract or providing services other than those stipulated by said agreement with the government agency
+- Government Contractor fraud, including entering into a contract with a government agency, such as the military, with no intention of fulfilling the contract or providing services other than those stipulated by said agreement with the government agency

 - Billing for services not provided, charging twice for services performed, or falsifying employee timesheets and other such information that is pertinent to the amount of money given to a contracted company or other entity by the U.S. government

-- Providing false documentation to the U.S. government, which could include documentation that indicates that a certain quality of product was used in a given situation, when in fact a lesser quality product was used; that a certain product has passed safety inspections when it actually has not; that faulty or untested equipment is fully operational and has been safety tested; that a certain product has passed safety inspections and is consequently safe, when in fact no such safety inspections have been passed, and said product is continued to be used or sold in order to continue the associated profit stream
+- Providing false documentation to the U.S. government, which could include documentation that indicates that a certain quality of product was used in a given situation, when in fact a lesser quality product was used; that a certain product has passed safety inspections when it actually has not; that faulty or untested equipment is fully operational and has been safety tested; that a certain product has passed safety inspections and is consequently safe, when in fact no such safety inspections have been passed, and said product is continued to be used or sold in order not interrupt profit stream

 - Any form of fraudulent activity regarding Home Health Care, such as insurance fraud, or billing for more expensive brand-name medications and other drugs when generic drugs have been used

-- In general, any activity that essentially steals taxpayer money from U.S. citizens, particularly those situations where the government has been led to believe that services performed or goods provided are more extensive or better than those actually performed or provided
+- In general, any activity that essentially steals taxpayer money from U.S. citizens, particularly those situations where the government has been led to believe that services performed, or goods provided are more extensive or better than those performed or provided

 An In-Depth Look at Qui Tam Fraud